codewithdolly/Whatsapp-chat-ui-clone--reactjs/README.md

 The chat UI is fully responsive and adapts to different screen sizes.

 # Font Awesome Icons:
-Icons for call, video call, and settings are implemented using Font Awesome.
+Icons for calls, video calls, and settings are implemented using Reactfont.
 Business Chat Simulation: The chat simulates a conversation between a businessman and his client, focusing on closing a business deal.

 # Background Image: